 The Court of Appeals disagreed with the Defendant and upheld the Trial Court’s decision.
 The Appeals Court concluded “The MSDP checklist’s instructions to invert the tube and to label the tube also fall into the category of items that do not affect the admissibility of test results, at least under these circumstances.”

 I am not a scientist, I am a Criminal Defense Attorney with a background of working at the Greene County Prosecutor’s Office.
 But even though I am not a scientist, I have to wonder if not following the checklist created by the State and Manufacturer of the blood test might be a problem.
 These tests matter.
 They can change the course of someone’s life.
 In fact, in this case the Defendant was sent to prison for 15 years.
 I am not saying he was not guilty, I do not know if he was or was not.
 I was not at the trial.
 But what I do know is that the test was important.
 And the checklist was not followed.
 The one the manufacturer said you were supposed to follow.
 What happens to the blood if the bottle is not inverted enough?
 Does it affect the Blood Alcohol Content (BAC) of the blood?

 That is why you need an experienced eye looking at these cases.
 Someone that has been there before and can catch these issues before they jump up and surprise everyone at trial.
 Should an expert for the defense be called at the trial to talk about this?

-Put National and State award winning former Greene County Prosecutors to work for you.
-We have nearly two decades worth of experience at the Greene County Prosecutor’s Office and we want to use that experience to help you with your legal issues.
+Put National and State award-winning former Greene County Prosecutors to work for you.
+We have three decades worth of experience it the Greene County Courts, and we want to use that experience to help you with your legal issues.
+Contact our team today.